Silverdale, Lancashire: Culture and community

+Transport

+The village is served by nearby Silverdale railway station on the line from Lancaster to Barrow in Furness.
+The station is 1.3 mi from the centre of the village by road.

+As of March 2026 the village is served by the 51 bus service run by Stagecoach in Lancaster, Monday to Saturday, which takes a circular route through the village from the railway station to Holgates caravan park at uneven intervals and extends to Carnforth several times a day, and the 552, a single daily service (Mon-Sat) to Kendal run by Lonsdale Buses.

 Education

 Silverdale Primary School (full name "Silverdale St John's Church of England Voluntary Aided Primary School") is housed in a Victorian building with more recent extensions, and has around 80 pupils.
-It was graded "Good" in its 2006 Ofsted report and an "Interim Assessment Statement" in 2010 stated that "the school's performance has been maintained", but in its 2012 inspection it was graded as "Satisfactory".
-In 2013 it again achieved a "Good" rating.
+It was graded "Good" in its 2024 Ofsted report.
 There is no secondary school in the village.

 Bleasdale School, formerly Bleasdale House School, is a day special school for pupils with profound and multiple learning difficulties, with 20 pupils aged 2–19.
-It was graded "Outstanding" in its 2012 Ofsted school inspection report and "Good" in its 2013 Ofsted social care inspection report.
+It was graded "Outstanding" in its 2024 Ofsted school inspection report and "Outstanding" in its 2022 Ofsted social care inspection report.

 The village has a branch library open 20 hours/week.
 Its premises were an outbuilding of Bleasdale School, and were an electrician's shop before becoming a library in the 1960s.
 The library benefitted from a major refurbishment in December 2011, was closed on 29 September 2016 despite protests from the village community, and reopened on 1 November 2017.